 What was the pilgrimage about?

 6 months into our marriage, my wife and I embarked on an open-ended walking pilgrimage across India to use our hands to do random acts of kindness, use our heads to profile inspiring people, and use our hearts to cultivate truth.
 We ate whatever food was offered and slept wherever the place was offered.
 After 1,000 kilometers, we ended up at a monastery where we mostly meditated for the next three months.
 That whole year radically deepened the values with which we wanted to carry ourselves.
 We survived on a gift economy.

 In a gift economy, goods and services are given without any strings attached; it is an economic system where it is the circulation of the gifts within the community that leads to an increase in connections, increase in relationship strength; in this context, hoarding actually decreases wealth.
 At its core, gift-economy is a shift from consumption to contribution, transaction to trust, scarcity to abundance, and isolation to community.

 How is that different from just philanthropy?

-Gift economy is an ecosystem of sustenance where you are taken care, not by earning your keep, but by doing small acts of kindness and trusting that what goes around will eventually come around.
-Philanthropy, kindness and compassion are some of the values of that ecosystem.
+A gift economy is an ecosystem of sustenance where you are taken care of, not by earning your keep, but by doing small acts of kindness and trusting that what goes around will eventually come around.
+Philanthropy, kindness, and compassion are some of the values of that ecosystem.

 How does it actually work?